avaneev/prvhash/README.md

-PRVHASH can be also used as a very efficient general-purpose PRNG with an external entropy source injections (like how the `/dev/urandom` works on Unix): the 64-bit hash value can be used as a pseudo-random number, spliced into 8 output bytes each round: this was tested, and works well when 8-bit true entropy injections are done inbetween 8 to 2048 generated random bytes (delay is also obtained via entropy source).
+PRVHASH can be also used as a very efficient general-purpose PRNG with an external entropy source injections (like how the `/dev/urandom` works on Unix): the 64-bit hash value can be used as a pseudo-random number spliced into 8 output bytes each round: this was tested, and works well when 8-bit true entropy injections are done inbetween 8 to 2048 generated random bytes (delay is also obtained via entropy source).
 An example generator is